zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

       </Query>
     </QueryList>

-`{time}` will be replaced by the number of milliseconds since the last query automatically.
+`{time}` will automatically be replaced by the number of milliseconds since the last query.

 Note: The max age field is only used the first time that the datasource is run.
 Subsequent queries will only look at events that have occurred since the last time this datasource was run.
-We write a timestamp to the registry location HKCU:\\SOFTWARE\\zenoss\\logs\\<datasource name> to know when the last time the datasource was run.
+We write a timestamp to the registry location HKCU:\\SOFTWARE\\zenoss\\logs\\<datasource name> to know when the last time the datasource executed.
 If you are testing a datasource and would like to reset this time, then simply remove the string value with your datasource name in the registry hive, \\SOFTWARE\\zenoss\\logs\\, for your user under HKEY_USERS.

 Note: The script to search for events and return relevant data is approximately 3700 characters.
 Due to the Windows 8192 character limit